x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 **Q**: My organization has a security policy that requires Internet inbound connections to be restricted to approved IP addresses or FQDNs.
 Is that possible with this architecture?

 **A**: Microsoft recommends that the on-premises endpoints for AutoDiscover and ActiveSync protocols be opened and accessible from the Internet without any restrictions.
 In certain situations that may not be possible.
-For example, if you're in a co-existence period with another MDM solution, you may want to place restrictions on the ActiveSync protocol to prevent users from bypassing the third-party MDM solution while you migrate to Intune and Outlook for iOS and Android.
+For example, if you're in a co-existence period with another third-party unified endpoint management (UEM) solution, you may want to place restrictions on the ActiveSync protocol to prevent users from bypassing the UEM solution while you migrate to Intune and Outlook for iOS and Android.
 If you must place restrictions on your on-premises firewall or gateway edge devices, Microsoft recommends filtering based on FQDN endpoints.
 If FQDN endpoints cannot be used, then filter on IP addresses.
 Make sure the following IP subnets and FQDNs are whitelisted:

 - All Exchange Online FQDNs and IP subnet ranges as defined in [Additional endpoints not included in the Microsoft 365 or Office 365 IP Address and URL Web service](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).